caloni/journal/journal.md

 However, I approach it differently.
 If the Seeker asked a specific question, then the pile the signifier card is found in indicates the sub-issue that is most relevant to resolving the Seeker’s main issue.
 Thus, the First Operation is used as a preliminary diagnosis of what aspect of a problem, project, or situation will most affect what happens.

+Interesting to note is how empaths often suffer from digestive or stomach problems due to their association with the solar plexus chakra.

 # Ação das leis gerais
 2025-06-21 books reading